 Course Requirements Checklist

-The student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 400 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
-Each reply must be 200 words.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
+Each discussion thread must be between 400 - 600 words and demonstrate course-related knowledge.
+In addition to the discussion thread, the student is required to reply to at least 2 other classmates’ discussions.
+Each reply must be between 200 - 400 words.

-The student will write 4 comparison papers throughout the progression of this course.
-Each paper must be 5–7 pages and be in current APA format.
-The paper must include at least 3–5 references in addition to the course textbooks and the Bible.
+The student will write 3 comparison papers throughout the progression of this course.
+Each paper must be 6–8 pages (exclusive of the title page and reference page) and be in current APA or Turabian format.
+The paper may include other references in addition to the course textbooks and the Bible.

-The student will write a 10–12-page Personal Theory Paper in current APA format that will focus on the theories of the required authors, as well as the creation of the student’s own personal theory.
-In preparation to this final submission, the student will submit a reference page and a working outline of his/her personal theory paper in earlier modules/weeks.
-The paper must include at least 8–10 references in addition to the course textbooks and the Bible.
+The student will write an 8 -10 page (exclusive of the title page and reference page) Personal Theory Paper in current APA or Turabian format that will focus on the theories of the required authors, as well as the creation of the student’s own personal theory.
+The paper must include at least 8 references (the student must use 3 of the course textbooks and may use the articles and media presentations, or other sources) and the Bible.